Asbestos-ceramic: Asbestos ware

-Asbestos ware (90% asbestos, 10% clay) is unusually heat-tolerant: It can survive temperatures up to 900–1000 °C. The clay is used to make shaping the vessel possible, but with such a low proportion of clay, it is technically not pottery.
+Asbestos ware (90% asbestos, 10% clay) is unusually heat-tolerant: It can survive temperatures up to 900–1000 °C.

-It is believed that the asbestos ware was used in iron production such as spearheads, arrowheads and artefacts.
+It is believed that asbestos ware was also used in iron production such as spearheads, arrowheads and artefacts.
 Found vessels were drilled with many holes.
 The fact that the reduction of iron ore (FeO3) with abundant carbon generates large amounts of carbon monoxide (CO) may suggest that the drilled holes were used to improve the availability of air (oxygen) to maintain an adequately intense flame for the high temperatures required for the iron smelting.
 Iron ore is abundant in lakes e.g. in Finland.

 Clay with hair added

 Lastly, the term hair-temperature pottery refers to ceramics made of fine, sorted clay, augmented with about 30% finely cut hair and chamotte.
 It generally contains no asbestos (some samples have insignificant traces).

 These ceramics were made with similar shape, size, and surface treatment (including decoration) as the asbestos pottery.

-Hair, when used as ceramic additive, burns away during firing, leaving characteristic thin pores in the resulting pottery.
+Hair, when used as ceramic additive, burns away at the time of firing, leaving characteristic thin pores in the resulting pottery.

 The hair-thermal ceramics' intended use is unknown, but tests of its heat-retaining (insulating) capacity suggests it was intended for some kind of use requiring insulation.
 However, unlike asbestos, mixing hair into clay does not improve the durability or heat resistance of the resulting ceramic.